pnpm/pnpm.io/docs/cli/run.md

 }
 ```

-But if the `shell-emulator` setting is set to `true`, it will work on all
+But if the `--shell-emulator` setting is set to `true`, it will work on all
 platforms.

 [bash-like shell]: https://www.npmjs.com/package/@yarnpkg/shell